Is Boston Good for FIRE?

 Model your FIRE timeline in Boston

-Use the relocation calculator to estimate your post-move budget in Boston, then plug that number into the FIRE calculator to see how many years relocating could save.
+Use the relocation calculator to estimate your post-move budget in Boston, then plug that number into the FIRE calculator to see how relocating may change your timeline.